Early days in France – December 1915 to June 1916

 C Section returned to Calonne from their time with 59th Field Ambulance on the 10th January and on Friday 14th B Section, under the command of Capt M Ffoulkes returned having handed over the A.D.S. at Green Barn to a Section of the 131st Field Ambulance.

 Also on Friday 14th January, two A.S.C. men were transferred to the Unit from the 38th Division Field Ambulance Workshop Unit, M2/047525 Pte E P Foley and M2/053713 Cecil Maurice Gardiner.

 7th Week at War – 15th – 21st January 1916 – Calonne

-On 18th the OC of the 59th Field Ambulance visited to discuss the exchange of hospital locations by the two Units and 48563 Pte Ieuan Phillips was sent to the Officers’ mess to relieve 48560 Pte Tom Oldham for the day were he ‘had some good food incidentally’.
+On 18th the OC of the 59th Field Ambulance visited to discuss the exchange of hospital locations by the two Units and 48563 Pte Ieuan Phillips was sent to the Officers’ mess to relieve 48560 Pte Tom Oldham for the day where he ‘had some good food incidentally’.

-The 21st saw 2 men being severely punished for the worn use of Green Envelopes (also know as honour envelopes – not to be opened or delayed by the censor) records 48563 Pte Ieuan Phillips.
+The 21st saw 2 men being severely punished for the wrong use of Green Envelopes (also know as honour envelopes – not to be opened or delayed by the censor) records 48563 Pte Ieuan Phillips.

 8th Week at War – 22nd – 28th January 1916 – Calonne